Multiple Hankel matrix rank minimization for audio inpainting: Conclusion

 Furthermore, we proposed and examined two possibilities of smoothing the transitions between individual signal blocks---one based on time-domain crossfading and the other on the (related) overlap-add approach.
 These techniques slightly improved the results for the music signals; however, in the case of speech signals they did not improve the performance according to PESQ and even slightly worsened the results according to the SNR.

 The results highlighted the potential of the proposed algorithm, especially in the case of speech inpainting.
-However, the obtained results did not meet the expectations stemming from the audio declipping performance reported in \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization}.
+However, the results obtained did not meet the expectations stemming from the audio declipping performance reported in \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization}.

 { \inputencoding{cp1250} [1]{} [2]{#1} [1]{#1} [2]{#2#1}

 }